- A new study recommends colorectal cancer screenings start at age 45.

 Back then, we said, “earlier is better.”
 But it turns out that even earlier is even better.

-A new study in the journal
+A study published earlier this year in the journal

 This doesn’t mean that between ages 49 and 50 there’s a magical increase in colorectal cancer rates.
 Instead, it reflects the likelihood that the onset of colorectal cancer is happening in the years prior to the standard age 50 screening.

 “Generally, owing to a lack of screening, the incidence of colorectal cancer (CRC) among patients 49 years or younger reflects mainly diagnostically detected CRCs (owing to symptoms) or higher-risk screened groups (owing to family histories of cancer), in contrast to those 50 years or older, in whom CRCs are detected owing to both diagnostic testing and average-risk screening,” the study authors wrote.
 “Steeper [increases] from 49 to 50 years compared with earlier age transitions would support an excess of screening-related cases.”

 There are disagreements between various health organizations about when colorectal cancer screenings should begin.

 The American College of Physicians recommends regular screenings at age 50 as does the U.S. Preventive Services Task Force.

 However, the American Cancer Society has recommended screenings start at age 45 since 2018.